zalando/skipper/docs/reference/filters.md

 requests by client.
 The definition of the same client is based on data of the http header and can be changed with an optional third parameter.
-If the third parameter is set skipper will use the Authorization header to put the request in the same client bucket, else the X-Forwarded-For Header will be used.
+If the third parameter is set skipper will use the defined HTTP header to put the request in the same client bucket, else the X-Forwarded-For Header will be used.
 You need to run skipper with command line flag `-enable-ratelimits`.
 Skipper will consume roughly 15 MB per filter for 100.000 clients.